velassco/VELASSCO/README.md

 To run the whole Platform you have to have:
 - Hadoop (`start-dfs.sh && start-yarn.sh`) and HBase (`start-hbase.sh`) running
 - The Thrift server started (`hbase thrift start`)
-- The Data should be injected
+- The Data should be injected (an example data is i

 Then you need to start the Query Manager as follows:
 ```bash